She-Devil (1989 film): Casting

-Meryl Streep was cast in the role of Mary Fisher in August 1989.
 Roseanne Barr, who had never appeared in a theatrical film at the time, was cast by director Susan Seidelman as Ruth Patchett, as Seidelman felt Barr embodied a "larger than life" persona appropriate to the character.

 Filming

 Principal photography of She-Devil began on April 12, 1989 in the New York City metropolitan area.
 Mary Fisher's mansion is located at 161 Cliff Road, 11777 in Port Jefferson, New York.
 The house was demolished in 2017; the 30-bedroom estate belonged to Bulgarian operetta singer and actress Nadya Nozharova, also known as Countess Nadya de Navarro Farber, who died in 2014.
 The home was built in 1870 and was almost 19,000 sqft.
 The countess lived in the home for over 40 years.